microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/EventHubChannel/README.md

 # Sending/Receiving Data with Event Hubs Channel

-This sample shows you how you can *send and receive* data to/from Azure Event Hubs using a channel in the Azure Health Data Services toolkit.
+This sample shows you how you can *send and receive* data to/from Azure Event Hubs using a channel in the Azure Health Data Services Toolkit.
 This is useful for notifying other systems of data in your pipelines or receiving data from other services.

 ## Concepts